IB Chemistry R2.2 R2.2.9

 Concentration-Time Graphs

-Recognising zero, first, and second order reactions from [A] vs time plots.
+Recognising zero, first, and second order reactions from concentration vs time plots.

-Sketch, identify and analyse graphical representations of zero, first and second order reactions from concentration-time graphs.
+Sketch, identify, and analyse graphical representations of zero, first, and second order reactions from concentration-time plots.
+Differentiate constant rate (linear slope) from exponential decay and successive half-life behaviour.

 [A] vs Time for Different Orders